Waiting for input...

 • Documentation updates.

-• Max secret versions is now configurable.
+• Max secret version is now configurable.

 • Introduced standard and configurable logging.